 - There are over 3.6 million DSPs as of 2021 (BLS)

 - 820,000 people with disabilities remain on wait lists to transfer out of institutional settings (Yahoo)

 People with disabilities have the right to live independently in the community in the most integrated setting of their choice.

-AAPD will advocate for policies that ensure people with disabilities have access to affordable home and community based long-term services and supports that enable people to be integrated into the community, including the expansion of the availability of home and community based services to end the institutional bias in the Medicaid program.
+AAPD will advocate for policies that ensure people with disabilities have access to affordable home- and community-based long-term services and supports that enable people to be integrated into the community, including expanding the availability of home and community-based services to end the institutional bias in the Medicaid program.

 AAPD will advocate for policies to ensure people with disabilities have access to affordable accessible housing, including non-provider owned scattered site housing, and will advocate against the use of institutional or congregate “clustered” models that segregate people with disabilities from their communities.

-AAPD will advocate for policies that ensure that people with disabilities have access to accessible and affordable transportation.
-AAPD will advocate for policies that promote the development of universally designed technology, and that ensure affordable access to that technology, to support people with disabilities to live independently.
+AAPD will advocate for policies ensuring that people with disabilities can obtain accessible and affordable transportation.
+AAPD will advocate for policies that promote the development of universally designed technology and that secure affordable access to that technology, to support people with disabilities to live independently.